stelligent/crossing-go/README.md

 ## :children_crossing: Integration Testing

 Integration tests are ran to ensure the application can make proper API calls to AWS.
-This means that an authentication token is required or that AWS CLI must be configured with access key id and access key.
+This means that an authentication token is required or that AWS CLI must be configured with an access key id and access key.
 The below example uses an aws-vault setup with mfa.

     ~/crossing-go/cmd$ aws-vault exec home -- go test -all wrote 5 bytes
     Waiting for bucket "crossinggojqvzsgmyj" to be created...